 Yeah, yeah, you already know social media can promote your roofing business during events like home shows.
 But if you want to ramp up digital event marketing, use social as more than a megaphone to blast out that text-only post with your booth number.
 Own social media during home shows with these tips:

-Equipter’s come a long way since its beginnings, when our founder, Aaron Beiler, like many early digital marketers, sat at a desktop hunting for keywords that would drive contractors to our Roofer’s Buggy website.
+Equipter has come a long way since its beginnings when founder Aaron Beiler, like many early digital marketers, sat at a desktop hunting for keywords that would drive contractors to our Roofer’s Buggy website.

 Lancaster, PA—Building a brand name isn’t just for big businesses with big budgets.
 Boostpoint has launched the open beta stage of its ad solution, which empowers local businesses to grow their brands through simple, consistent, and cost-effective digital advertisements.

 Is winter content for your roofing company as dry as a real Christmas tree on New Year’s Day?
 Keeping marketing fresh isn’t always easy for most businesses, especially if you’re managing a small team that juggles big to-do lists.
 Dig into these winter season roofing content ideas!

 Reduce cleanup time.
 Spend less on labor.
 Earn more referrals.

 For more than 15 years, the Equipter RB4000 roofing trailer has changed the way roofers do business by helping them take control of debris.
 If you’re thinking about investing in an RB4000 to take your company to the next level, here’s what you need to know.

 You see how the Equipter RB4000 fits into your vision to grow a profitable roof replacement business.
 Now it’s time to invest in an RB4000, and put it to work on your job sites.
 And, for some business owners, the first step is learning more about financing equipment for their roofing jobs.